bl4de/research/raa-ransomware-analysis/README.md

 ### Execution flow graph

 Next paragraphs describe in details each function of RAA.
-Here's a very simplified execution flow chart how they all are executed, starting from the very beginning:
+Here's a very simplified execution flow chart how they all are executed, starting from the very beginning.
+For now it does not look good.
+Every function and variable name is just some random string and there's no way to know what does function or variable responsible for.

 ```javascript
 // Execution flow of RAA